 Despite the potential benefits of these more ambitious initiatives, for many philanthropic funders, a shift to focussing funding on just one or two strategic initiatives risks destabilising their existing ecosystems and diverting resources away from services that are already meeting young people's needs.
 Philanthropic organisations therefore face several difficult decisions when it comes to investing in initiatives to support children and young people in adversity.
 This includes balancing the short-term needs of children and young people, such as providing immediate relief from crisis situations, with the longer-term and potentially wider-reaching benefits that may come from more ambitious initiatives that support systems change.
-Overall, philanthropic organisations must carefully balance these and other factors when making investment decisions to support children and young people in adversity and young people in adversity.
+Overall, philanthropic organisations must carefully balance these and other factors when making investment decisions to support children and young people in adversity, weighing trade-offs and seeking to maximise their impact in the most effective and sustainable way possible.